Mismiles/football-club/README.md

 The site has a user login system for users.

 ### Existing Features
-None of the features could be built in time
+There is a shop feature which includes

 ### Features Left to Implement
-Team profiles for specific players to add their information.
+-Team profiles for specific players to add their information.

+-A fixtures and results app to show upcoming fixtures and past results.

+-

 ## Technologies Used